 The company estimates a 15 minute top-up on its fastest 250kW DC V3 Supercharger adds 261km of range (or around 50 per cent) to the Model Y.

-The medium SUV uses the standard Type 2/CCS charging connector and includes a three-pin trickle Tesla Mobile Connector home charger in Australia, despite its removal in the USA.
+The medium SUV uses the standard Type 2/CCS charging connector.
+However, it no longer includes a three-pin trickle Tesla Mobile Connector home charger in Australia.
+It is now a $550 optional accessory.

 The Model Y isn’t capable of vehicle-to-load nor bidirectional charging.